 The violence shouldn’t stop you from exploring southern Thailand’s many treasures, but it should remind you to be well informed about your potential destinations and the specifics of each place.
 Almost all of the violence occurs within the three southernmost provinces – Pattani, Narathiwat, and Yala.
 As a foreigner, being careful to stay out of these three provinces is very important.

 It’s pretty easy to tell when you’ve left the safer, touristy areas – the beaches are deserted in Pattani, Narathiwat, and Yala, and foreign visitors are non-existent.
 Since the insurgents haven’t traveled outside of their own area, there is very little risk to tourists who stay out of these dangerous areas.

-There is some overlap between tourism and the unstable provinces, however; in order to fly to some islands, one must pass through Hat Yai’s airport in Yala province.
+There is some overlap between tourism and the unstable provinces, however; in order to fly to some islands, one must pass through Hat Yai’s airport in Songkhla province.
 Hat Yai is the victim of almost daily attacks, including bombings and shootings that have killed hundreds.
 It would be wise to avoid landing in Hat Yai, given the increasing levels of violence and the increasing targeting of outsiders.
 Destinations near Hat Yai include Koh Lipe and Koh Adang, both popular islands within the Tarutao National Park system.